The Illusion of Ownership and the Slavery of Sin

 Read October 5, 2014 (Twenty-Seventh Sunday in Ordinary Time) Mass readings at USCCB.org.

 * * *

-Home ownership the cornerstone of the American Dream, isn’t it?
+Home ownership is the cornerstone of the American Dream, isn’t it?
 Yup, that’s the goal.
 Ownership means self-sufficiency and independence, two of the qualities we Americans value most.
 Ownership means we don’t have to rely on anyone else; we can provide for all our own needs, take care of ourselves just fine, thank you.
 Ownership gives us the one thing that prize most: freedom.
 Or does it?

 A Lease on Life.
 Choosing the good doesn’t always come naturally.
-Rather we tend not to do God’s will when He gets in the way of our agenda.
+Rather, we tend not to do God’s will when He gets in the way of our agenda.
 We see this all the time in those who put their politics before their faith; that’s why The Parable of the Tenants is such a sobering lesson.
-In the gospel reading, the tenants make the cardinal mistake of aspiring to overthrow the owner of the vineyard.
-This a powerful image of what sin is and how it enslaves us.
+In the Gospel reading, the tenants make the cardinal mistake of aspiring to overthrow the owner of the vineyard.
+This a powerful image of sin and how it enslaves us.
 All sin is essentially rooted in chasing the illusion that if we can just get rid of God, we can take control.
 However, ownership of anything is just a fantasy, because in reality all creation is on lease to us from the Supreme Owner.
 That’s why the “my body, my choice” slogan of the pro-abortion movement is nonsense.
-Your body is on loan from God to serve His purposes, so choose be a good tenant or suffer the divine consequences.
+Your body is on loan from God to serve His purposes, so choose to be a good tenant or suffer the divine consequences.